Dreiym Engineering PLLCElectrical and Corrosion Engineering

 - If you don’t relocate the new CP system, legal action may be taken against you

-Dreiym has extensive experience performing cathodic protection interference testing.
+Dreiym has extensive experience performing cathodic protection testing.
 At Dreiym, we always have a Licensed Professional Engineer in the field with at least a CP3 (Cathodic Protection Technologist) certification on every job.
 Most often, we send out a CP4 (Cathodic Protection Specialist) as well.
 You can be assured of the quality of work Dreiym brings to CP field evaluations.
-Without proper cathodic protection interference testing and field evaluations, it is not possible to make correct evaluations of the CP systems operation or to mitigate the impact of interference on your CP system.
+Without cathodic protection testing and field evaluations, it is not possible to make correct evaluations of the CP systems operation or to mitigate the impact of interference on your CP system.

 We can evaluate your prospective project sites to determine if any nearby structures may interfere with your new cathodic protection system.
 We can also reach out to and visit nearby structure owners in the area to schedule testing to determine if any interference will be expected.
 If you’re currently experiencing cathodic protection interference and need to identify a new location for your project, we can conduct testing to determine the most suitable location.

 We can perform the following:

 • Fault Protection

 • Automatically Controlled Rectifiers

 Dreiym has performed interference testing across Texas and can also serve the surrounding states of Louisiana, Oklahoma, New Mexico, and Colorado.
 Whether you need to identify a new location to relocate to or require cathodic protection interference testing prior to installation, our cathodic protection experts can assist you.

 Contact Us for a free consultation on your project.

 Baseline and native potentials, ON/OFF measurements, Close Interval Surveys, DCVG/ACVG.

 Material Analysis and Selection, Ground Bed Engineering Calculations and Design, Attenuation Analysis, Rectifier Sizing.